msinton/random/Data-Intensive-Applications.md

 Leaderless and multi-leader systems typically do not use consensus.
 This results in conflicts, but in some cases that is the right choice.

+## Stream Processing

+Application state can be seen as integration of a stream of events over time.

+While a change stream is what you get when you differentiate the state by time.

+### Immutable events
+An old idea.
+Example of accountants - each transaction written in append only ledger and corrections are written in the same way - they do not mutate the previous transaction.
+Important for auditing.
+Incorrect figures already been published then next accounting period includes the correction.

+Benefits: diagnosis, bug fixes, capture more than the current state - useful data perhaps. deriving several views from the same source.

+Databases are there for how the data will be accessed and many of the complexities of schema design come from these concerns.
+But often we need to design also for how the data will be written.
+With an immutable event log we separate the form data is written from the form it is read.
+AKA `command query responsibility segregation`

+### Concurrency control

+The problem that a consumer is asynchronous, so what do we do when the consumer wants to make a change?
+How will they find if their write has been reflected?
+Some solutions: pg 162, Reading your own writes, pg 350 Implementing linearizable storage using total order broadcast.

++ve: multi-object transaction problem is solved - a system can be self-contained for describing user action.
+The user action is written in 1 place - the event log - easily atomic.
+If application state is partitioned by the same key as the event log then a single threaded consumer can process the event.

+### CEP
+Complex Event Processing flips queries on their head.
+A stream continually looks for a pattern of events that matches the given queries and then emits the `complex event`.
+This can be useful for detecting fraud or anomalies for example.
+In a way we do this with Kafka, except that we don't have a query language - we just encode the rules with application code and can then emit in any way we choose.

+### search on streams
+Elasticsearch percolator.
+Possible to index the queries so that not every query is tested against every event.

+Windows: tumbling, hopping, sliding, session